sackn/diffeq/README.md

 </details>

 ### Exact Equations
 Exact functions are an extremely common form of differential equation.
 An exact equation is a type of potential function.
 Potential functions model so many things like the gravitational potential energy and electrostatic potential energy.
-Potential functions must obey a certain set of properties.
+A certain potential functions f(x,y) must obey a certain set of properties.

-Remember that $g = \laplace f$
+Remember that $g = \nabla f$  where fi is the potential function of g.
+If g has a potential function (and not all functions have potential functions) then it is conservative.
+A conserative function implies that the potential function itself $\vec{F} = <P,Q> has the following property:$
 Question 1.8.1.a:  $(2xy+x^{2})dx + (x^{2}+y^{2}+1)dy = 0$
 <details>
   <summary>Visualization</summary>